Aberdeen, South Dakota: Car rental

-There are five car rental services in Aberdeen: Hertz, Avis, Dollar-Thrifty, Toyota Rent-a-Car and Nissan Rental Car.
+There are five car rental services in Aberdeen: Hertz, Avis, Dollar-Thrifty, Toyota Rent-a-Car, and Nissan Rental Car.
 Hertz and Avis Car rental are located in the airport terminal.
 Dollar-Thrifty is located in Aberdeen Flying Service.
 Toyota Rent-a-Car and Nissan Rental Car are located at Harr Motors across from the airport.

-Train

-The BNSF Railway conveys freight and grain through Aberdeen.
-Until 1969 the Milwaukee Road ran trains between Aberdeen and Minneapolis.
-Earlier, until 1961, trains from Chicago to Seattle ran through the railroad's Aberdeen station.
-In addition, the Great Northern Railway and the Minneapolis and St. Louis Railway served Aberdeen at the GN station and the M&StL station respectively.

 Healthcare

 Aberdeen has two hospitals, Avera St. Luke's Hospital and Sanford Aberdeen Medical Center.

 There are several nursing homes in the area, including Avera Mother Joseph Manor, Manor Care, Bethesda Home of Aberdeen, Aberdeen Health and Rehab, Angelhaus and Gellhaus Carehaus.